 The budget we use to determine your financial need approximates the price of attending MIT for one year.
-Your actual costs will depend on a number of personal factors, including your housing and dining options as well as other individual expenses.
-The majority of the expenses you incur are billed through MIT.
-These expenses include tuition, the student life fee, health insurance (if you remain on the MIT plan), on-campus housing, any dining plan, and the optional TechCASH account.
-The remaining expenses are not billed through MIT, but are out-of-pocket purchases you make for books and supplies, personal expenses and travel.
+Your actual costs will depend on a number of personal factors, including your housing and dining options, as well as other individual expenses.
+The majority of expenses incurred are billed through MIT.
+These can include tuition, the student life fee, health insurance (if you remain on the MIT plan), on-campus housing, dining plans or TechCASH.
+The remaining expenses are not billed through MIT, but are out-of-pocket purchases you make for books, supplies, personal expenses and travel.

 We do not change a student’s budget based on your individual expenses.
 Whether you end up spending more or less than our allowances, your financial need and financial aid award stay the same.

-Today, six out of every ten students receive MIT need-based aid, so the actual price they pay for tuition, fees, books, supplies, room, board and other expenses is about $23,000—considerably lower than our published price of $65,478.
+Today, six out of every 10 students receive MIT need-based aid.
+The average price they pay for tuition, fees, books, supplies, room, board and other expenses is about $23,000—considerably lower than our published price of $70,240.

-The amount that parents and the student are expected to contribute toward the student’s college expenses.
+Your total Expected Family Contribution (EFC) is a combination of what we expect you and your family to contribute to your education for one year.
 We use a variation of the College Board's methodology to determine eligibility for MIT undergraduate scholarships.
-We use Federal Methodology to determine eligibility for federal student financial assistance for undergraduate students.
+We use Federal Methodology to determine eligibility of federal student financial assistance for undergraduate students.

-Part of each family’s expected family contribution is a student contribution from income and assets.
-For most undergraduates, the student contribution is the minimum summer earnings expectation of $2,000.
+Part of your EFC is a dedicated student contribution.
+For most undergraduates, the standard contribution is the minimum summer earnings expectation of $2,000.

-As a student, part of your financial aid award is an expectation to contribute over and above the contribution from summer earnings.
-The first $3,400 of your financial need is designated as self-help because you are expected to meet this amount through a combination of outside scholarships or grants (including Pell Grants), student loans, or term-time work earnings.
-If your need is greater than $3,400, we award an MIT scholarship to you.
+The first $3,400 of your financial need is designated as self-help.
+You are expected to meet this amount through a combination of outside scholarships or grants (including Pell Grants), student loans or term-time work earnings.
+If your need is greater than $3,400, we award you an MIT scholarship.

-Although we encourage MIT students to consider term-time work as the primary way to meet their self-help, some students prefer maximizing their student loan eligibility.
+Many students easily make this amount by "UROPing" or doing research through the Undergraduate Research Opportunities Program.
+Although we encourage MIT students to consider term-time work in order to meet their self-help, some students prefer maximizing their student loan eligibility.